USEPA/e-manifest/README.md

 *Since April of 2016 e-Manifest has been merging with the RCRAInfo V6 application taking advantage of reusing the data and technology that already existed in RCRAInfo.

-   All our active cards and [issues] (/issues) are posted here.
+   All our [active cards and issues] (/issues) are posted on this GitHub Repository.
 We will be posting additional documents as well as issues that we want user feedback on in the near future.